Skywatching FAQs

 If you would enjoy providing views to the public through your telescope, we suggest you join the Chapel Hill astronomy club (CHAOS) or the Raleigh astronomy club (RAC).
 You will meet a supportive community and receive updates about public and private observing sessions.

 No. Daytime is a better time to get familiar with your telescope (of course, don’t point it at the Sun unless it’s equipped with a proper solar filter).
-And if you bring your scope to a public skywatching session, people will come up to you the entire time expecting to look through it.
+And if you bring your scope to a public skywatching events, people will come up to you the entire time expecting to look through it.

-The sessions can be a good place to ask questions, but Morehead staff and telescope operators may not have time for an extensive conversation.
+Skywatching events can be a good place to ask questions, but Morehead staff and telescope operators may not have time for an extensive conversation.

 For personal help using your telescope, attend a telescope clinic hosted by the Raleigh Astronomy Club (RAC) and consider joining the Chapel Hill Astronomical and Observational Society (CHAOS) or the Raleigh Astronomy Club (RAC).